nidhircraziness/nidhircraziness/README.md

 - 👋 Hi, I am Sai Nidhir Manthangod
 - 👀 I’m interested in ...
-Making HTML projects and coading
+Making HTML projects and coding
 - 🌱 I’m currently learning ...
 JAVA SCRIPT
 - 📫 How to reach me ...
 On Discord;